You belong to the same family as an EU/EEA citizen

 If a child moving with you is 18 or older but under 21, you must prove who the parents of the child are.

-If you move to Sweden and belong to the same family as a Swedish citizen who has exercised their right to free movement in another EU or EEA country, you need to provide documentation confirming your family relationship.
+If you move to Sweden and belong to the same family as a EU/EEA citizen who has exercised their right to free movement in another EU or EEA country, you need to provide documentation confirming your family relationship.

 You might also have independent right of residence – for example, if you are a citizen of an EU or EEA country and are studying or working in Sweden.